Best Wheelchairs for Elderly Parents 2026

 Invacare Tracer SX5 Wheelchair

-Invacare is the brand most commonly found in hospitals and skilled nursing facilities — and for good reason.
-The Tracer SX5 is built to clinical standards, with a reinforced frame, high-quality bearings that stay smooth after years of hard use, and a range of customization options that most consumer chairs don't offer.
-You can order it in multiple seat widths, choose arm styles, and configure footrest options based on your parent's specific anatomy.
+Invacare is the brand most commonly found in hospitals and skilled nursing facilities, and for good reason.
+The Tracer SX5 is built to clinical standards, with a reinforced frame and high-quality bearings that stay smooth after years of hard use.
+This configuration ships with a 22-inch seat, footrests, and desk-length arms, a setup that fits most adults comfortably.

-At $350 it's priced between the budget self-propel options and the premium ergonomic chairs.
+At around $340 it's priced between the budget self-propel options and the premium ergonomic chairs.
 For a parent who will use their wheelchair for several hours daily and needs a chair that will last 5 to 10 years without problems, the Invacare Tracer SX5 is a genuinely smart long-term investment.

 Pros